chrthomsen/pygrametl/docs/examples/dimensions.rst

 the data in the file if :attr:`.cachefullrows` is not enabled.
 This is due to :class:`.CachedBulkDimension` using a local cache for the rows currently in the file.
-All rows in the file are cached as there is no guarantee that the cache on :class:`CachedDimension` would not overwrite the cached version of the rows in the file due to it's cache being full, forcing the need of an additional cache to ensure :meth:`lookup` and :meth:`getbykey` can locate rows before they are loaded into the database.
-The method :meth:`insert` first caches rows in the local cache, and only when the rows in the file are loaded into the database are the data moved to the cache on :class:`CachedBulkDimension`, in which :meth:`lookup` also stores rows if the method had to query the database for them.
+All rows in the file are cached as there is no guarantee that the cache on :class:`.CachedDimension` would not overwrite the cached version of the rows in the file due to it's cache being full, forcing the need of an additional cache to ensure :meth:`lookup` and :meth:`getbykey` can locate rows before they are loaded into the database.
+The method :meth:`insert` first caches rows in the local cache, and only when the rows in the file are loaded into the database are the data moved to the cache on :class:`.CachedBulkDimension`, in which :meth:`lookup` also stores rows if the method had to query the database for them.